How Much Sleep Do Kids Really Need?

 4. Avoid drinks and foods that contain caffeine

-Don’t keep soft drinks and other caffeinated beverages in the house.
 It’s easier to keep caffeine away from younger kids, but it’s difficult with teens.
 Let your older child know that drinking caffeine in the afternoon and evening will keep them up at night.
+That includes energy drinks, which usually have much more caffeine than regular drinks like coffee or soda.

 “Drinking multiple energy drinks a day could lead to an increased risk for headaches, high blood pressure and increased heart rate,” says Dr. Remba.